-Clause 1 of the bill repeals the European Communities Act (ECA) 1972 on exit day which is a date to be appointed in regulations by a Minister of the Crown.
-The precise date is currently unknown but in terms of Article 50 of the TEU the Treaties cease to have effect upon the expiry of two years from the notification of withdrawal date unless the Withdrawal Agreement is completed or the period of negotiation is extended.
-Accordingly the current working hypothesis is that the UK will leave the EU at the on 29 March 2019.
+Clause 1 of the bill repeals the European Communities Act (ECA) 1972 on exit day which is 29 March 2019 at 11 pm subject to the Withdrawal Agreement and Implementation bill announced on 13 November 2017.
+Under Article 50 of the TEU the Treaties cease to have effect upon the expiry of two years from the notification of withdrawal date unless the Withdrawal Agreement is completed or the period of negotiation is extended.
+If there is an extension of the Article 50 that will need to be reflected in this bill.

 The ECA's repeal will remove the legal method for reception and implementation of the EU Treaties, the mechanisms for referring matters to the CJEU, the provisions for repeal and amendment of the law and a number of other specific provisions concerning the Common Agricultural Policy, EU Offences, Furnishing of Information to the EU and the adoption of pre-accession treaties including the European Coal and Steel Community Treaty, the European Economic Community Treaty, the Euratom Treaty and a number of other Agreements relating to institutions such as the Council and the Commission.
-The explanatory notes state this will have the effect of "removing the mechanism for the automatic flow of EU law into UK law... and removing the power to implement EU obligations (paragraph 18)".
+The explanatory notes state this will have the effect of "removing the mechanism for the automatic flow of EU law into UK law... and removing the power to implement EU obligations (paragraph 19)".
 The UK will therefore "cease to have obligations under EU law" going forward.